CDM Smith

 CDM Smith Inc. is an American engineering and construction company headquartered in Boston, Massachusetts.
 CDM Smith offers services in water, environment, transportation, energy and facilities projects for public and private clients.
-Major services include design, consulting and program management with a focus on emerging areas such as polyfluoroalkyl substances (PFAS), transportation advisory services, lead in drinking water and digital solutions.
-The employee-owned company is currently ranked 23rd on Engineering News-Record's 2022 Top 500 Design Firms list and 22nd on their 2021 Top 200 Environmental Firms list.
+Major services include design, consulting and program management with a focus on emerging areas such as polyfluoroalkyl substances (PFAS), complete corridors, lead in drinking water, digital solutions, and water reuse and desalination.
+The employee-owned company is currently ranked 22nd on Engineering News-Record's 2025 Top 500 Design Firms list and 25th on their 2025 Top 200 Environmental Firms list.

 History

 Camp Dresser & McKee (CDM) was founded in 1947 by Thomas Ringgold Camp with partners Herman Dresser and Jack McKee.
 Due to Camp’s background in sanitary engineering, the company initially focused on drinking water infrastructure programs in New England.
 In the 1960s when the firm started accepting contracts internationally in Colombia and Bangladesh, the firm grew to become a global engineering and construction firm.
 Through numerous acquisitions in the 1970s, as well as partnering with the U.S. EPA in 1973 and other federal agencies in 1985, CDM Smith expanded to offer services in clean water, hazardous waste and the environment, transportation, energy, and facilities sectors on a national and international scale.
 Today, the company has nearly 5,000 employees in 131 offices, with 85 offices being in the United States.

 In 2011, CDM acquired Wilbur Smith, a 1,000-employee transportation engineering firm, to form CDM Smith.
 CDM Smith later acquired the Ohio-based Louis Perry Group in late 2014 as an independent subsidiary to expand its industrial expertise in the rubber and plastic industry.
-In 2015, CDM Smith moved its headquarters from a 180,000 square foot space at 50 Hampshire St, Cambridge, Massachusetts to a 120,000 sq ft office space at 75 State Street in Boston.
-In 2021, CDM Smith acquired Milestone Solutions, a North-America based firm specializing in road usage charging and pricing.
+In 2015, CDM Smith moved its headquarters from a 180,000 square foot space at 50 Hampshire St, Cambridge, Massachusetts, to a 120,000 sq ft office space at 75 State Street in Boston.
+In 2021, CDM Smith acquired Milestone Solutions, a North America–based firm specializing in road usage charging and pricing.